realjax/node-red-contrib-ikea/README.md

 ## Notes:

-* <a name="rebootNote"></a>Unfortunately IKea's gateway get's easily upset when it has a lot of requests to fulfil.
-Therefor it is recommendable to reboot the gateway at specific intervals.
-Rebooting is a safe thing to do, it will not loose any settings nor will any lights suddenly turn on or off.
-You can do this by sending the following payload to a gateway node:
+* <a name="rebootNote"></a>Unfortunately Ikea's gateway gets easily upset when it has a lot of requests to fulfil.
+Therefor I recommend a reboot of the gateway at specific intervals.
+Rebooting is a safe thing to do, all the gateway settings are preserved and no lights will suddenly turn on or off.
+I have minde set to reboot every day in the early hours of the morning, You can reboot it by sending the following payload to a gateway node:
 ```js
 {"cmd":"reboot"}
 ```
+* Multiple gateways are not supported.